 General Anthony McAuliffe

 Three days after the Germans began their advance, US Brigadier General Anthony McAuliffe of the 101st Airborne Division established an emergency HQ at the Bastogne Barracks.
 The town was encircled and the Germans sent a message demanding surrender.
 McAuliffe’s response was short and sweet: “Nuts!”
-The barracks is still a Belgian Army base, but the public has free admission to the interpretation centre and the workshop where vintage military vehicles are being restored.
+The barracks is still a Belgian Army base, but the public can visit the interpretation centre and the workshop where vintage military vehicles are being restored.

 American 101st Airborne Division